Ernest Health Rehabilitation Hospital

 Applicant: Great Lakes Capital

-Project Description: The concept plan review of a proposed rehabilitation hospital on an approximately 7-acre lot.
+Project Description: The concept plan review of a proposed rehabilitation hospital.
 Should this development proceed past the concept plan review stage, a final plat and site development plan/urban renewal site plan will be required.
-The applicant has indicated that they would like to keep the proposed lot that would house the hospital under 7 acres in size.
 The final plat would subdivide an approximately 11.79-acre lot into two lots.

 City and County Staff Analysis

 Consistency with Zoning: The property is zoned Planned Unit Development (PUD) being subject to the Jeffco Business Center PUD Plan.
-The proposed use is inconsistent with the uses listed in the PUD Plan.
+The proposed use is consistent with the uses listed in the PUD Plan.

-An avigation easement granted to the Rocky Mountain Metropolitan Airport will be required.
+An avigation easement granted to the Rocky Mountain Metropolitan Airport will be required with the final plat.

 Long-Range Financial Plan: The proposed use is consistent with land use assumptions in the long-range financial plan.